 Case Study

-In general, Blockchain can be defined as a distributed database that acts as a ledger which helps in recording transactions and tracking assets in business network.
-A blockchain can store digital information in blocks with certain storage capacities and when these are filled, they get linked to previously filled block to form a chain of data.
+In general, it can be defined as a distributed database that acts as a ledger that helps in recording transactions and tracking assets in a business network.
+A blockchain can store digital information in blocks with certain storage capacities and when these are filled, they get linked to previously filled blocks to form a chain of data.

-Blockchain technology was made popular by the cryptocurrencies Bitcoin and Ethereum, but it offers real potential benefit for businesses outside of the cryptocurrency industry
+Blockchain technology was made popular by the cryptocurrencies Bitcoin and Ethereum, but it offers real potential benefits for businesses outside of the cryptocurrency industry

-In this case study, we walk through a Hyperledger Fabric reference blockchain with the goal of demonstrating the potential usefulness for enterprise-level businesses.
+In this case study, we walk through a Hyperledger Fabric reference blockchain with the goal of demonstrating its potential usefulness for enterprise-level businesses.

 Executive Summary

-HyperLedger Blockchain is an umbrella project of open source blockchains with a number of frameworks for distributed ledger underneath.
+HyperLedger Blockchain is an umbrella project of open-source blockchains with a number of frameworks for distributed ledger underneath.
 It is modular and is supported by Linux Foundation.
-It provides the infrastructure to implement permissioned blockchain networks with custom mechanics.
+It provides the infrastructure to implement permission blockchain networks with custom mechanics.
 The framework is written in “GO” Language.

 Technology